U.S. Relations With Latvia

 Bilateral Economic Relations

 U.S.-Latvian economic relations are dynamic, with room for growth.
-Service industries such as telecommunications, transport and logistics, and renewable energy technologies are potential areas for U.S.-Latvian investment and trade.
+Service industries such as telecommunications, transport and logistics, and information technology are potential areas for U.S.-Latvian investment and trade.
 Latvia and the United States have signed treaties on investment, trade, intellectual property protection, and avoidance of double taxation.
 Latvia participates in the visa waiver program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.

 Latvia's Membership in International Organizations